 The standard rate is 47p/mile so if the singer needs to travel 50 miles each way, that’s an additional £47 for 100 miles of travel.
 This amount is included as a rough guide – each musician will set their own

 The easiest way to handle contracts and payment is to book through Encore.
-Our bookings process is extremely straightforward, and once you have confirmed a booking with your chosen singer, contracts and payments will be handled painlessly and effortlessly by our secure payments system.
+Our bookings process is very straightforward and as soon as you have confirmed a booking with your chosen singer, contracts and payments are then handled seamlessly by our secure payments system.

 - Compare prices and contact 800 Singers available in the UK